March 26, 2018

 Canada’s newest ski destination, Revelstoke Mountain Resort, gives skiers and snowboarders access to the continent’s longest lift-serviced vertical at 1,712 metres (5,620 feet).
 The best part?
 The village base is only 512 metres (1,680 feet) above sea level, which means you won’t be short of breath plowing through the nine to 13 metres (30 to 45 feet) of powder the resort sees on average each season.
 Lap the alpine before ending the day with a slow, easy cruise down The Last Spike, a 15.2-kilometre (9.5-mile) green run that winds its way to the village base.

 The ski-in, ski-out accommodations are abundant at most resorts in British Columbia.
 This means less time getting to and from the skiing, and more time for après, post-ski activities, and long days on the mountain.
 Options include private slopes-side cabin rentals, hotels at the base of gondolas, and ski-in/ski-out condo rentals.
 The Josie Hotel at RED Mountain Resort, Whistler’s new Pod Hotel, and a few new boutique hotels in Revelstoke are great options.
-Big White Ski Resort has the largest ski-in/ski-out village in Canada and at Sun Peaks Resort the modern village is a ski-through affair, so you can ski right up to your hotel, local coffee shop, or dinner reservation through the pedestrian-only ski village.
+Big White Ski Resort has the largest ski-in/ski-out village in Canada, SilverStar Mountain Resort’s colourful village offers plenty of options to choose from, and the modern village Sun Peaks Resort is a ski-through affair is so you can ski right up to your hotel, local coffee shop, or dinner reservation through the pedestrian-only ski village.

 Skiing is one reason to make a holiday to British Columbia, but there are so many other activities to enjoy too.
 Winter is full of reasons to play in the snow.
 Most ski resorts offer dogsledding, a chance to glide through the forest pulled by a team of mountain-loving sled dogs.
 Or you can lace up and skate along Apex Mountain Resort’s one-kilometre (0.6 mile) skating loop.
 At Big White Resort you can climb a frozen tower of ice, standing 18 metres (60 feet) tall.
 Cross-country skiing, snowmobiling, snowshoeing, and a simple stroll through an alpine village are all great ways to spend time between laps down the mountain or rest days.
 There are plenty of winter activities to enjoy around British Columbia.